GeorgianBadita/Genetic-Programming-Function-Approximation/README.md

 # Genetic-Programming-Function-Approximation
-Python framework to approximate various functions
+Python framework to approximate various functions.

+[For a demo.]/(PredictionDemo.ipynb)